 Will the chimney remain?

-The iconic chimney, which has been a Beckery landmark for many years, will be staying.
+Yes, the iconic chimney on East Building, which has been a local landmark for many years, is staying.
 The buildings are Grade II listed and this includes the chimney.
-In the last five years, the Beckery Island Regeneration Trust (which owns the building) has had the chimney repointed and foliage which was growing out of the top removed.
+In the last few years, the chimney has been repointed and foliage which was growing out of the top removed.

 What is the cost of the renovation?